reid/node-jslint/README.md

 Using JSLint with a config file

-Start with the included jslintrc.example file and customize your options per project or copy it to $HOME/.jslintrc to apply your setting globally
+Start with the included jslint.conf.example file and customize your options per project or copy it to $HOME/.jslint.conf to apply your setting globally

 ## License